SteelCompendium/data-md-dse/Bestiary/Monsters/Humans/Statblocks/Human Knave.md

 reason: 1
 intuition: 0
 presence: 0
-traits:
-  - name: I'm Your Enemy
-    effects:
-      - effect: Whenever an adjacent creature the knave has taunted deals damage to a creature other than the knave, the knave can make a free strike against them.
+features:
-  - name: Overwhelm
+  - type: feature
-    effects:
-      - effect: An enemy who starts their turn adjacent to the knave can't shift
-  - name: Supernatural Insight
-    effects:
-      - effect: The knave ignores concealment if it's granted by a supernatural effect.
-abilities:
+    feature_type: ability
-  - name: Morningstar and Javelin
+    name: Morningstar and Javelin
     icon: ⚔️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1 or ranged 5
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 6 damage
+        tier1: 6 damage
-        t2: 9 damage
+        tier2: 9 damage
-        t3: 12 damage; M < 2 the target has a double bane on their next power roll
+        tier3: 12 damage; M < 2 the target has a double bane on their next power roll
+      - name: Effect
-      - effect: The target is taunted (EoT).
+        effect: The target is taunted (EoT).
+  - type: feature
+    feature_type: trait
+    name: I'm Your Enemy
+    icon: ⭐️
+    effects:
+      - effect: Whenever an adjacent creature the knave has taunted deals damage to a creature other than the knave, the knave can make a free strike against them.
+  - type: feature
+    feature_type: trait
+    name: Overwhelm
+    icon: ⭐️
+    effects:
+      - effect: An enemy who starts their turn adjacent to the knave can't shift
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Supernatural Insight
+    icon: ⭐️
+    effects:
+      - effect: The knave ignores concealment if it's granted by a supernatural effect.
 ~~~